-I’ve been teaching English as a foreign language for twelve years now and the journey has taken me across the world.
+I’ve been teaching English as a foreign language since 2005 and the journey has taken me across the world.
 I’ve had the opportunity to meet students of many nationalities, ages, and levels of English.
 It’s been an amazing journey which continues to this day.
-About four years ago I decided to leave the language school I had been loyal to for so many years and go solo.
+About six years ago I decided to leave the language school I had been loyal to for so many years and go solo.
 At the time it was risky because I didn’t have the necessary private lessons and business clients to sustain me.
 Now, I can say with pride that I have completely separated from the language schools and would only consider returning on a consulting basis.

 When you move away from the course book, and a rigid system that has rules and just focuses on exercises and testing, a teacher can now focus on what really matters, learning.
 Not just words, but perspective and a way of thinking.
 It requires dedication, passion and trust.
 If your students see it in you, they will be inspired to do the same.
 Showing students that you believe in their potential and encouraging them to develop their grit is essential.
 I believe that taking off the shackles that schools put on teachers gives you the freedom to shape lives for the better and this site is all about bringing that message to more teachers, more students and anyone who wishes to improve, put in the effort and grow as a human being.

 I can honestly say that I am a completely different teacher than I was when I started.
 I have always tried to set the mark higher, challenge myself, and constantly look for fresh approaches and methods to improve the learning outcomes of students.
 I encourage you to read the blog on what all that entails.